asathoor/bootstrap_f16_skeleton/README.md

 This theme is a WordPress theme crash course.
 It's a skeleton for something, where you can develop your own design.
 Bootstrap is used as a rapid development boiler plate.
 Since Bootstrap depends on Jquery, the theme is ready for that too.

+This repo has two important branches:

+1. The skeleton - Master: the present repo.
+2. The implementatioon - [Multimusen](https://github.com/asathoor/bootstrap_f16_skeleton/tree/multimusen) - a sample used for the theme on [Multimusen.dk](http://www.multimusen.dk).

 ## The Loop